HiKey

 - Get the correct image and verify integrity:

-Download HiKey-specific image from HiKey downloads page.
+Download the HiKey-specific image from HiKey downloads page.

 sha256sum hikey-debian-*.img.xz # Compare with published checksum xz -d hikey-debian-*.img.xz sha256sum hikey-debian-*.img - Flash to eMMC using fastboot (recommended):